bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 As instance are loaded, you can scroll through the instances using your mouse's thumbwheel or equvalent.
 As you scroll, the slider on the right side of the viewport indicates the the instance currently being displayed.
 You can also navigate through the series by "grabbing" the slider with your mouse, or by clicking within the slider area.

+Viewport Metadata
+_________________
+A viewport displays metadata and display data for the series currently displayed.
+In the upper left are the following DICOM values:

+* PatientName

+* PatientID.

+Note that the PatientName and PatientID are always the same in TCGA DICOM files.
+In the lower left are the DICOM:

+* SeriesNumber

+* InstanceNumber of the instance currently displayed, and the number of instances in the series

+* Rows and Columns (image size in pixels)

+* SliceLocation and SliceThickness

+* SeriesDescription

+In the upper right are the DICOM:

+* StudyDescription

+* StudyDate

+In the lower right are the:

+* Current zoom level.

+* The type of compression applied to the image

+* The current WindowWidth (W) and WindowCenter(L) applied to images in this viewport.
+(See **ROI Window** below for an explanation of these values.

 A set of buttons above the viewport provides a range of viewing functions.